Conservation of Water Resources and Biodiversity

 Basic Approach to Water Resources

-Although the Nabtesco Group does not currently require a large amount of water nor water of a certain quality for its business operations, we consider the management of water resources to be an important issue for environmental conservation and are working to reduce water consumption, properly manage water quality, and prevent the outflow of hazardous substances.
+Although the Nabtesco Group does not currently require a large amount of water nor water of a certain quality for its business operations, we consider the management of water resources to be an important issue for environmental conservation and are working to reduce water consumption, properly manage water quality, and prevent the outflow of water pollution substances.

 The amount of water used and discharged at each base are measured every month, and the Group data are accumulated using the environmental information management tool.
 As for bases where the amount of water per month fluctuates greatly, we conduct surveys to identify contributing factors for the increased water usage, and implement measures to reduce the water use as necessary.
 As for water quality control, we continuously monitor through monthly voluntary tests and regular inspections by external experts.